 From Little Things Big Things Grow

 Slithering back onto The Fields this year is the modular body of a serpentine creature, who will glide through the grassy terrain and fold around itself.
 Wonderers are welcome to move and shape the lengthy and flexible structure to create different play spaces.
 Inspired by a Chinese dragon toy, the paper structure transforms into various sculptural forms.
-The sculpture is a work by Punyisa Silparassamee, whose art is known to present interactions between time, history and memory, and who uses familiar cultural objects that are deconstructed and rebuilt into new experiences.
+Punyisa Silparassamee's art is known to present interactions between time, history and memory, and she uses familiar cultural objects that are deconstructed and rebuilt into new experiences.

 FUTURO – X by The Waldorf Project

 Although the story really begins the moment you set foot in The Fields, the ultimate culmination takes place on the night of Sunday 16 December with a fully immersive, communal performance, during which every other element of the festival will be completely deprogrammed.
 Featuring a cast of 250, including dancers from Bangkok Dance Academy alongside the core team from Waldorf Project UK, the environment design and choreography of FUTURO - X also stars artificial intelligence in a fundamental new role.
 After six months of planning and years of psychological research, mathematical work and scientific experimentation, a group of strangers will be synergized into one connected organism.
 This daring experiment in consciousness transformation will be the largest of its kind the world has ever seen.